Jennifer Aniston Shares Why She Doesn’t Believe In Just One Soul Mate

 Just don’t expect to see her on any dating apps.
 “Am I on OkCupid?
 No. I have zero time, to be honest,” Aniston said.
 “My focus has been on the show, so dating has not been one of my first priorities.
 I feel like whatever [romance] looks like, it will present itself, and it’s not about seeking it out, you know?”

-As for what she’s looking for in a partner: “A sense of humour.
+As for what she’s looking for in a partner: “A sense of humor.
 Strong sense of self-worth, confidence, kindness, generosity.
 Good people surrounding them…”

 In the cover story, Aniston also talked about the importance of going to therapy.When asked to offer her advice for young people, she answered, “It sounds so clichéd, but don’t worry so much.
 Try not to care what people think.
 And get into therapy a little earlier.”